Actias is hiring!

 Position Summary

-The Director of Outdoor & Experiential Learning is a cornerstone member of the founding faculty and a co-architect of the Actias model.
-This role integrates outdoor education, environmental science, biology, and farm-based practices with therapeutic, regulation-informed learning experiences.
+The Outdoor & Experiential Learning Teacher is a core member of the founding faculty and plays a vital role in helping students re-engage with learning through nature-based, hands-on experiences.

 Key Responsibilities